This is me! Peter Aringer.

 After one year flying Cessna, Piper and Cirrus planes in my flight club LSV Gütersloh-Bielefeld e.V.
 I went one evening to a hangar and saw this nice plane like looking microlight BRISTELL from BRM Aero, Czech Republic.
 Talking to the seller Axel Rönneker, I purchased it after only 6 weeks.
 This thing is an amazing plane with lots of leg- and headroom and the most wide cabin in the microlight category you can buy for money.

-Beeing a model plane builder since the age of 12 I now started off looking at something building by my own or buying an almost flying certified plane out of the general aviation category.
-Cessna 172’s, which are basically the Ford Taunus of the skies was my first choice, but even though they have 4 seats, they don’t have the lifting capacity (useful load) to take 4 adults and still be able to take fuel.
+Beeing a model plane builder since the age of 12 I now started off looking at something building by my own.
+Or buying an almost flying certified plane out of the general aviation category.
+Cessna 172’s, which are basically the Ford Taunus of the skies was my first choice.
+And even though they have 4 seats, they don’t have the lifting capacity (useful load) to take 4 adults and still be able to take fuel.
 They are also slow, cruising at about 110 knots while burning 40 Liters AVGAS per hour.
 The 172’s big brother is the 182.
 It’s a larger version of the 172 which can actually take 4 adults and enough fuel to fly for a few hours.
 It’s also faster, cruising at 140-145 knots, but it’s burning also much more fuel (55 Liters AVGAS per hour).

 I also looked at the Mooneys, which are fast, fuel efficient airplanes.
-Depending on the model, these planes will cruise between 150-160 knots, but only burn 45 Liters per hour.
+Depending on the model, these planes will cruise between 150-160 knots.
+They only burn 45 Liters per hour.
 Looks great, but there are a few downsides: First, they have retractable landing gear, which is more expensive to maintain, and not ideal for landing on soft runways.
 And second, they are overall much more expensive to maintain.